-The Fund is an undertaking for collective investment in transferable securities ('UCITS') within the meaning of the Dutch Financial Supervision Act ('Wet op het financieel toezicht', also referred to as 'Wft').
-GSAM BV manages a UCITS as defined in Section 1:1 of the Wft and in that capacity holds a license as defined in Section 2:69b(1), preamble and part (a) of the Wft from the AFM.
+The Fund is an investment institution as defined in Article 1:1 of the Wet op het financieel toezicht ('Wft') and as referred to in Article 4, paragraph 1, subparagraph a of the Alternative Investment Fund Managers Directive ('AIFMD') in the form of an open-ended investment company.
+GSAM BV acts as manager of the Fund.
+In this capacity GSAM BV has a license, as defined in Section 2:65(1), preamble and (a) of the Wft from the AFM.

-Stichting Goldman Sachs Collateralized Bond Fund ('the Depositary Trust') is the legal owner of or is legally entitled to the assets of the Fund that are invested by the manager.
+Goldman Sachs Bewaarstichting I ('the Depositary Trust') is the legal owner of or is legally entitled to the assets of the Fund that are invested by the manager.
 All assets that are or become part of the Fund are or will be acquired for the purpose of their management by the relevant Depositary Trust for the benefit of the participants in the Fund.
 Obligations that are or become part of the Fund are or will be entered into in the name of the Depositary Trust.
-The assets are held by the Depositary Trust for the account of the participants.
+The assets are held by the Depositary Trust for the participants.

 The Fund has one or more different classes (categories) of participations ('Participation Class' or 'Participation Classes').
-For each class, the participations provide entitlement to a proportionate share of the assets attributable to the relevant Participation Class.
+For each class, the participation provide entitlement to a proportionate share of the assets attributable to the relevant Participation Class.
 Participation Classes within the Fund may differ in terms of cost and fee structure, the minimum amount of initial investment, demands on the quality of the investors, the currency in which the net asset value is expressed, etc.